 Some structures remain, while others are mere shells of their former selves.

-P and R were a little disappointed that we couldn’t go hiking throughout the entire area.
-However, we reached our limit when J decided to try flinging himself into the moving stream.
+The older boys were a little disappointed that we couldn’t go hiking throughout the entire area.
+However, we reached our limit when our youngest son decided to try flinging himself into the moving stream.

 With this location under an hour from the house, I suspect we’ll be visiting again.
 Maybe next summer J will be more cooperative and allow for the exploration the older boys wanted.